nondejus/AwesomeUnityCommunity/README.md

 * [NVIDIAHairWorksIntegration](https://github.com/unity3d-jp/NVIDIAHairWorksIntegration) - NVIDIA Hair Works Integration for Unity.
 * [CurveTexture](https://github.com/slipster216/CurveTexture) - Easily encode arbitrary curves into textures and apply them to materials or global shader properties.
 * [foo.md](https://gist.github.com/aras-p/b2a0952161cb0c2b2cc0) - Controlling fixed function states from materials/scripts in Unity.
 By aras-p.
+* [UnityOutlineShader](https://github.com/IronWarrior/UnityOutlineShader) - Source code for Outline Shader tutorial for Unity.
+Detects edges in a scene using the depth and normals buffers.

 ### Skyboxes <a name="skyboxes"></a>